 Keep track of your business expenses throughout the year.
 If you aren’t sure whether something is an expense, call the ATO or ask your accountant.

 As an independent support worker, you’ll need to think about your superannuation.
 If you don’t put money towards your superannuation, you may not have enough when you retire.
 Make sure you make regular calculations and set this money aside in a savings account or superannuation fund.

 Most independent support workers can claim a full deduction for contributions they make to their super until they turn 75.
 You may also be eligible for the super co-contribution payment, which is designed to help low-to-middle income earners save for their retirement.
 If you’re eligible, and you make personal super contributions, the government will match your contribution up to certain limits, unless you have claimed your contribution as a tax deduction.

 To work out what super you need to pay, you’ll need to work out what your income is per quarter.

 This information shouldn’t be considered legal, accounting or tax advice.
 We expressly disclaim any responsibility for any action taken or not taken based on this information.
 Please speak with an accountant, tax adviser or your financial adviser for more information.

-We’ve worked with Gow-Gates Insurance Brokers Pty Ltd to establish a suite of covers that are available to all its affiliated independent support workers when providing services arranged and invoiced through the Mable platform.
+We’ve worked with HMD Insurance Pty Limited to establish a suite of covers that are available to all its affiliated independent support workers when providing services arranged and invoiced through the Mable platform.